amaiden1/PublicMathBlaster/team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+We will meet up and discuss what we believe to be fair assignments.

 ## How will we will track progress (and follow-up) on completion of tasks